Kodiak Shield Roofing

 The extra material needed to account for overlapping shingles and cutting around gables or chimneys.

-Sample Data: For a 36-facet roof, a 20% waste factor is the engineering standard.
+Sample Data: For this 36-facet sample roof, the report shows a 20% waste factor.

 Impact on Your Quote